wenqilyu/Informer/README.md

 ## Discussion
 1. Why we use transformers in LSTF?
-2. What is the next step for informer?
+2. Why the speed plunge in prediction long outputs
-3.
+3. What is the next step for informer?

 ## Resource Links